noemibalazs/CallingKotlinRepositories/README.md

   4. Display relevant stats about the selected repository.

-Fetching data using Retrofit - Type-safe HTTP library Implementing Koin dependency injection - dependency injection used in conjunction with Kotlin Using MVVM architecture - is a part of clean architecture Glide - image library
+Fetching data using Retrofit - Type-safe HTTP library;
+Implementing Koin dependency injection - dependency injection used in conjunction with Kotlin;
+Using MVVM architecture - is a part of clean architecture;
+Glide - image library;

 Libraries:

-Koin
-Retrofit
-Glide
+  1.Koin
+  2.Retrofit
+  3.Glide
-Android databinding
+  4.Android databinding
-Affolestad Material Dialog
+  5.Affolestad Material Dialog
-Support design libraries
+  6.Support design libraries

 The most challenging part into an application which fetching data is always the API.
 The testing strategy could be improved by adding more tests.